Eugenio Kincaid: Mission to Ava

-The following year, Rev. Kincaid took a river boat to the capital Ava, seven hundred miles up the Irrawaddy.
+The following year, Rev. Kincaid took a river boat to the capital Ava, 700 miles up the Irrawaddy.
 Accompanying the Kincaids were Barbara's sister and two native missionary assistants.
 They encountered many robbers along the river but escaped without any harm.
 They distributed a large quantity of religious tracts and portions of the New Testament.
 The trip took fifty four days and they visited three hundred villages and towns preaching the gospel in most of them.

 The reception at the capital was chilly mainly because the king had not forgiven Adoniram Judson for going over to the enemy after the war.
 Nevertheless, a church was planted by the end of a year and Rev. Kincaid was permitted to preach to hundreds of thousands of people during the three years he was there.
 Rev. Kincaid met many Shan merchants in Ava and he made a plan to visit and learn the habits and characters of these people and other ethnic nationalities.
 But the government was opposed to him to travel to the frontiers of Assam and China border.
 By his persistence, he obtained at length the permission from the government.

 In January 1837, Rev. Kincaid and four of his native assistants went up the Irrawaddy with a boat provided by the British Resident.
 They stopped at many villages and distributed tracts and preached the gospel and they were warmly received.
 After 23 days and 350 miles from Ava, they arrived at Mogaung in Kachin state known for its jade mines.
 It was the northernmost town of the country beneath the shadows of the Himalaya mountains.
-Since it was impossible to procure men and provisions needed for further excursion, Eugenio Kincaid decided to return to Ava.
+Since it was impossible to procure men and provisions needed for further excursion, Kincaid decided to return to Ava.
 On the return trip, he was exposed to extreme perils and suffering because a civil war had broken out.
 Bands of robbers were overrunning the land, pillaging and burning the villages.
-Eugenio Kincaid and his disciples were robbed repeatedly but miraculously he was able to escape on foot through the mountains of the Shan State.
+Kincaid and his disciples were robbed repeatedly but miraculously he was able to escape on foot through the mountains of the Shan State.
 The disciples also managed to escape earlier.

 On his arrival in Ava, he found out King Bagyidaw was dethroned by his brother Prince Tharawaddy and many had lost their lives.
 Rev. Kincaid requested for an audience with the new king and was received cordially.
 However, the king told him that as the defender of the faith, he had to forbid him from distributing any Christian literature in his realm.
 Under the threatening circumstances and fear of the approaching war, Rev. Kincaid decided to go to more promising fields of Tenasserim (now known as Tanintharyi).